Top 10 Greatest Pitchers of All Time

 Rivera also has the single most dominating pitch in history, and no one can throw it like he has.
 While one could argue that a starting pitcher might be more valuable to a team than a reliever or even a closer, the stats don't lie when determining who the best pitcher is.
 Moreover, if you look at his performance in the playoffs and the World Series, he has been even more exceptional.
 Walter Johnson comes closest in this regard, but even then, it's not that close.

 Are you kidding?
 32nd?
 His stats are probably the best in pitching history, better than Koufax.
-He should deserve that #2 spot right under Cy Young.
+He deserves that #2 spot right under Cy Young.

 1972 was the best season I ever saw, especially considering he pitched for the worst team in baseball.
 He had the wickedest slider ever.